Can I ask you an uncomfortable question?

-“No!
-Since Modi government came to power – government employees are forced to reach office on time.
+“Hell no!
+Since the Modi government came to power, government employees are forced to reach office on time.”

-This fellow is in government service, and before the Modi government took over – he was a free bird – reach office by noon – enjoy tea, lunch, and gossiping – leave for home around 4 pm.
+This fellow is a government servant, and before the Modi government took over, he was a free bird: Reach office by noon—enjoy tea, lunch, and gossiping.
+Leave for home around 4 pm.
 Life was a breeze.

 It’s Normal Being Dishonest, and Religious Simultaneously